+Construction Dougs and requeling of construction and

-Construction Reuse and recycling of construction and and demolition waste will be supported by the Demolition Council.
-The Council will have regard to and Waste require compliance with the 'Best Practice Guidelines on the Preparation of Waste Management Plans for Construction and Demolition Projects' (July 2006), in the
+Construction Reuse and recycling of construction and

+and demolition waste will be supported by the

+Demolition Council.
+The Council will have regard to and

+Waste require compliance with the EPA's 'Best

+Practice Guidelines for the Preparation of

+Resource Management Plans for Construction

+& Demolition Projects 2021 in the

-management of waste from construction and demolition projects.
+management of waste from construction and

+demolition projects, which supersedes

+previous 2006 Guidelines published by the

+Department of the Environment, Heritage and

+Local Government.

 Hazardous The disposal of hazardous waste is provided

 Waste for in the National Hazardous Waste

 Management Plan 2014-2020.
 The Council

 will continue to require that hazardous waste

 is disposed of in a safe manner in accordance

 with the National Hazardous Waste

 Management Plan and any subsequent

 amendments or revisions of this Plan.

 Agricultural Waste generated by agricultural activities

 Waste including animal slurry, spent mushroom

 compost and straw must be disposed of in a

 safe manner to prevent pollution of ground

 waters and surface waters and to protect

 public health.
 The Nitrates Directive and the

 European Communities (Good Agricultural

 Practice for the Protection of Waters)

 Regulations 2017 are key statutory regulators

 in the disposal of agricultural waste.

 Sludge Sludge management is governed by waste

 Management legislation based on European Directives and

 National legislation.
 Sludge from wastewater

 treatment plants and septic tanks can only be

 used in agriculture in accordance with the

 Waste Management (Use of Sewage Sludge in

 Agriculture) Regulations, 1998 and the Waste

 Management (Use of Sewage Sludge in

 Agriculture) Regulations, 2001 and the

 Department of Housing, Planning and Local

 Government Codes of Good Practice for the

 use of Biosolids in Agriculture.
 These

 regulations require that sludge is only used in

 accordance with a Nutrient Management

 Plan, which the Local Authority are

 responsible for assessing.

 Contaminated Contaminated soil / land has potential to

 Soil cause significant harm and endanger health.

 In this regard the Council will require that all

 undeveloped, contaminated sites be

 remediated to internationally accepted

 standards prior to redevelopment (i.e.

 brownfield development).
 Treatment /

 management of any contaminated material

 shall comply as appropriate with the Waste

 Management Act 1996 (as amended) (waste

 licence, waste facility permit), and the

 Environmental Protection Act 1992 (as

 amended).

-The Waste Management (Certification of
+Historic The Waste Management (Certification of

-Historic

-Historic Landfills Historic Unlicensed Waste Disposal and
+Landfills Historic Unlicensed Waste Disposal and

-Historic Unlicensed Waste Disposal and Recovery Activity) Regulations 2008 (S.I.
-No.

-•

 Recovery Activity) Regulations 2008 (S.I.
-No.

-Recovery Activity) Regulations 2008 (S.I.
-No. 524 of 2008) provide for the certification of

-Recovery Activity) Regulations 2008 (S.I.
-No. 524 of 2008) provide for the certification of historic unlicensed waste disposal sites in

-Recovery Activity) Regulations 2008 (S.I.
 No. 524 of 2008) provide for the certification of historic unlicensed waste disposal sites in operation between 1977 and 1996.
-The

-Recovery Activity) Regulations 2008 (S.I.
-No. 524 of 2008) provide for the certification of historic unlicensed waste disposal sites in operation between 1977 and 1996.
-The regulations require Local Authorities to

-Recovery Activity) Regulations 2008 (S.I.
-No. 524 of 2008) provide for the certification of historic unlicensed waste disposal sites in operation between 1977 and 1996.
-The regulations require Local Authorities to register these facilities, to carry out risk

-Recovery Activity) Regulations 2008 (S.I.
-No. 524 of 2008) provide for the certification of historic unlicensed waste disposal sites in operation between 1977 and 1996.
-The regulations require Local Authorities to register these facilities, to carry out risk assessments of the sites and to determine any
+The regulations require Local Authorities to register these facilities, to carry out risk assessments of the sites and to determine any remedial measures required.
+Carlow County Council has identified 1 historic unlicensed landfill site.